How we know what we know

 How our skills map to assessment instruments

-Our skill ontology is mapped to constructs measured by Bayley-4, ASQ-3 (24mo), EYFS Profile, M-CHAT-R/F. We map to the same developmental areas these instruments cover so what we track aligns with what professionals assess.
+Our skill ontology is mapped to constructs measured by WHO GSED v2, Stanford SHQ, CREDI, Denver II, EYFS Profile, MELQO, Bayley-4, ASQ-3 (24mo), WHO MGRS, M-CHAT-R/F, UNICEF ECDI 2030, MICS6 ECDI.
+We map to the same developmental areas these instruments cover so what we track aligns with what professionals assess.
 We never reproduce their items, scoring rubrics, or administration protocols.

 | Instrument | Type | Construct mappings |